 Jamie: So, do we all have flight rings or personal jetpacks?
 Scott: Don't be an idiot.
 Jamie:(thinking) The future sucks.

 ThisSuperman cover, it's rather self-explanatory.
-Though it was a good point about comma.
+Though it was a good point about commas.

 The Warren Ellis comic book Doktor Sleepless features a certain amount of this.
 The lines "Where's my fucking jetpack?" and "You owe me a flying car" are spraypainted on walls, and the phrases themselves form part of the title character's rant about how people are disappointed by how the "future" turned out, where they have all the astounding things we have now that nobody ever dreamed of then and then some.